-Under the Clery Act, campus "Pastoral Counselors" and "Professional Counselors" are not "Campus Security Authorities".
-Victims who want to report an incident anonymously or confidentially may reach out to a Pastoral or Professional counselor.
-They are not required to report crimes to HU-DPS for inclusion into the University's Annual Security and Fire Safety Report or for alerting the University community.
+Under the Clery Act, Campus "Pastoral Counselors" and "Professional Counselors" are not "Campus Security Authorities".
+This exemption is intended to protect the counselor- client relationship.
+However, even the legally recognized privileges acknowledge some exemptions, and there may be situations in which counselors are in fact under a legal obligation to report a crime.
+Victims who want to report an incident anonymously or confidentially may reach out to a Pastoral or Professional Counselor.

+They are not required to report crimes to HU-DPS for inclusion into the University's Annual Security and Fire Safety Report or for alerting the University community when they are acting in the role of pastoral or professional counselors.
 However, these officials may provide aggregate information for inclusion in the reported annual crime statistics.
 The following defines their authority:

-Pastoral Counselor - A person, who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling, and is functioning within the scope of that recognition as a pastoral counselor.
+Pastoral Counselor - A person with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling, and is functioning within the scope of that recognition as a pastoral counselor.